 Testicular germ cell cancer (TGCC) is the most common neoplasm in men aged 25-40 years.
-The incidence of TGCC has increased by a factor 3-4 the past 50 years.
+The incidence of TGCC has increased by a factor of 3-4 the past 50 years.
+Generally, there is a concern that children fathered by men treated for cancer might have an increased risk of congenital malformations, due to the mutagenicity of radio- and chemotherapy.
 It has previously been published – based on Swedish and Danish registry data including almost 1 800 000 births – that children of male cancer survivors, conceived after the cancer diagnosis was made, had 20% higher risk for major congenital abnormalities than the offspring of fathers with no history of cancer.
 The study only showed the relation but nothing about the mechanism(s) behind the findings.
-One hypothesis could be both the paternal cancer and child defect are due to a constitutional genetic instability in the male.
+One hypothesis could be that both the paternal cancer and child defect are due to a constitutional genetic instability in the male.
 Another explanation might be that the genetic alternations passed on to the offspring are induced by cancer treatment administered to the father.

-The epidemiological part of the study will be based on register registry data for 1.8 million children born in Denmark and in Sweden during the period 1994-2005.
-For the molecular studies, biological material already collected and stored in the biobank in Malmø (leukocyte and sperm DNA) from more than 300 testicular cancer and 150 childhood cancer survivors as well as from healthy controls will be used.
+The biological material is already collected and stored in the biobank in Malmö (leukocyte and sperm DNA) from more than 300 testicular cancer and 150 childhood cancer survivors as well as from healthy controls will be used.